Editor’s note: This interview with Amancio Bouza was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 Change isn't easy

 Gartner advises enterprises to adapt a platform-based approach that can support continuous change and design principles.
 They can then work on top of that platform and allow new services to draw from it and its fundamental services.
-In the long run, this helps create organizational capabilities that make change simpler and faster.
+In the long run, this helps create organisational capabilities that make change simpler and faster.

 Digital transformation penetrates all parts and processes of the business.
 Thus, digital technology is integrated into all business operations.
 People and machines work in a blended environment.
-Therefore, organizations must set clear-cut benchmarks and understanding of issues to make all of this work effectively.
+Therefore, organisations must set clear-cut benchmarks and understanding of issues to make all of this work effectively.

 "Just imagine a caterpillar [as companies], and all the companies think ‘let’s eat more and get bigger!’ then you are just becoming a bigger caterpillar.
 Digital transformation is really about going into a cocoon, and transforming the identity of the organisation, of what you are able to do."
 He adds that a digital transformation strategy can’t be dictated from a top-down management.
 Rather, it needs to be a collaborative approach to learning what the market and its stakeholders involved in the project need.